-- Selection and admission of applicants from COC waiting list, including any PHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening COC waiting list (Chapter 4); - Issuing or denying vouchers, including PHA policy governing the voucher term and any extensions of the voucher term.
-If COC decides to allow extensions or suspensions of the voucher term, COC administrative plan must describe how COC determines whether to grant extensions, and how COC determines the length of any extension(Chapter 5); - Any special rules for use of available funds when HUD provides funding to COC for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4);
+- Selection and admission of applicants from the PHA waiting list, including any PHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the PHA waiting list (Chapter 4); - Issuing or denying vouchers, including PHA policy governing the voucher term and any extensions of the voucher term.
+If the PHA decides to allow extensions of the voucher term, the PHA administrative plan must describe how the PHA determines whether to grant extensions, and how the PHA determines the length of any extension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the PHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4);

-- Occupancy policies, including definition of what group of persons may qualify as a 'family', definition of when a family is considered to be 'continuously assisted'; standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 982.553 (Chapters 3 and 12); - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 16); - Informal hearing procedures for participants (Chapter 16); - The process for establishing and revising voucher payment standards, including policies on administering decreases in the payment standard during the HAP contract term (Chapter 16); - The method of determining that rent to owner is a reasonable rent (initially and during the term of a HAP contract) (Chapter 8); - Special policies concerning special housing types in the program (e.g., use of shared housing) (Chapter 15); - Policies concerning payment by a family to COC of amounts the family owes COC (Chapter 16); - Interim redeterminations of family income and composition (Chapter 11); - Restrictions, if any, on the number of moves by a participant family (Chapter 10); - Approval by the board of commissioners or other authorized officials to charge the administrative fee reserve (Chapter 16); - Procedural guidelines and performance standards for conducting required housing quality standards inspections (Chapter 8); and - PHA screening of applicants for family behavior or suitability for tenancy (Chapter 3).
+- Occupancy policies, including definition of what group of persons may qualify as a 'family', definition of when a family is considered to be 'continuously assisted'; standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 982.553 (Chapters 3 and 12); - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 16); - Informal hearing procedures for participants (Chapter 16); - The process for establishing and revising voucher payment standards, including policies on administering decreases in the payment standard during the HAP contract term (Chapter 16); - Policies on administering decreases and increases in the payment standard during the HAP contract term (Chapter 6); - The method of determining that rent to owner is a reasonable rent (initially and during the term of a HAP contract) (Chapter 8); - Special policies concerning special housing types in the program (e.g., use of shared housing) (Chapter 15); - Policies concerning payment by a family to the PHA of amounts the family owes the PHA (Chapter 16); - Interim redeterminations of family income and composition (Chapter 11); - Restrictions, if any, on the number of moves by a participant family (Chapter 10); - Approval by the board of commissioners or other authorized officials to charge the administrative fee reserve (Chapter 16); - Procedural guidelines and performance standards for conducting required housing quality standards inspections (Chapter 8); and - PHA screening of applicants for family behavior or suitability for tenancy (Chapter 3) - Policies governing the project-basing of vouchers in both the standard Project-Based Voucher (PBV) program (Chapter 17) and the RAD Project-Based Voucher program (Chapter 18); and - Special policies governing any special purpose vouchers issued by the PHA (Chapter 19).